octobercms/docs/3.x/extend/console-commands.md

 ---
 # Building Console Commands

 To build your own custom commands for working with your application, store them within the plugin **console** directory.
 You can generate the class file using the command line scaffolding tool.
+The first argument specifies the author and plugin name.
+The second argument specifies the command name.

 ```bash
 php artisan create:command RainLab.Blog MyCommandClass